 Durability

-Health, comfort, and sustainability are all important when building a new home but one thing people often forget about when building a new home is long-term durability.
+Health, comfort, and sustainability are all important but one thing people often forget about when building a new home is long-term durability.
 If your house isn’t durable, you’re eroding your equity, working harder to maintain it, and reducing your enjoyment of the biggest purchase you’ll probably ever make.
 This is perhaps why the typical homeowner moves every seven years, right around the time that they start dealing with window replacements, siding repair, and other common durability concerns.

 So what would it take for you to avoid such headaches and expenses with a solidly built, durable home carefully constructed to last a century or more?
 The answer can be found in high-performance design and building principles, which put a premium on enduring features, high-quality materials, and thoughtful practices that protect your investment.